eleonoravercesi/HardTSPLIB/README.md

 where it saves the optimal tour.

 [1] David, V. C., et al. "The traveling salesman problem: A computational study."
 (2006).

 [2] Reinelt, Gerhard.
-"TSPLIB—A traveling salesman problem library."
+"TSPLIB???A traveling salesman problem library."
 ORSA journal on computing 3.4 (1991): 376-384.

 [3] Zhong, Xianghui.
 "Lower Bounds on the Integraliy Ratio of the Subtour LP for the Traveling Salesman Problem." arXiv preprint arXiv:2102.04765 (2021).